raoanushar/ravlt-automation/README.md

 # Automated RAVLT Conductor

 This prototype web page mirrors every spoken portion of the Rey Auditory Verbal Learning Test (RAVLT).
-Each section prints the official examiner script, shows the word list to read aloud, and uses on-device speech recognition to capture the participant's recall in real time.
+It uses on-device speech recognition to capture the participant's recall in real time & score their responses.

 > **Browser requirement:** Google Chrome (desktop) currently provides the most reliable Web Speech API implementation.
 Other browsers may disable the microphone, in which case the page shows a warning and the Start Listening buttons stay disabled.